 “On devices larger than 10.1 inches, an Office 365 subscription is required to unlock the ability to create, edit, or print documents.”

 This isn’t a way for Microsoft to squeeze more money or anything.
 It’s due to their own policy of classifying any device lesser than 10.1 inches a “true mobile device.”
 Anything larger isn’t.
 Chromebooks aren’t being singled out or unfairly targeted.
 It just so happens to fit Microsoft’s definition of what’s mobile and what’s not.
 The same rule applies to the 12.9 inch iPad Pro.
-Any device larger than the 10.1 inch rule will be required to pay for a monthly subscription of $6.99 or annual subscription of $69.99.
+Any device larger than the 10.1-inch rule will be required to pay for a monthly subscription of $6.99 or an annual subscription of $69.99.

 If you’re a student, professional, or otherwise need access to the Microsoft Suite, just remember that it’s free for devices that are considered mobile- less than 10.1 inches.
 Anything more will require a payment.
 Then again, it’s hard to do much without a full keyboard, mouse, and large screen.
 So there’s definitely a tradeoff depending on what you’re using the Suite for and what device you’re using.